 Editor’s Note: All the properties(website/blogs) that you will have will be listed under this Account name.
 You can name it either with your name, your company’s name, or anything else that makes it easy for you to identify the websites under this Account.

 Next, you have to fill in the Property details.
 It’s filling in the name of your website or app.
 After you do this, you could proceed to the next step.

 In this step, you have to select the industry relevant to your property.
 Besides, you must specify your business size and also, describe how you intend to use Google Analytics by ticking one or more checkboxes.
 You could then proceed to the next step.

-Now, you have to select your country and besides, you can go through the terms of service and agree.
+Now, you have to select your country and besides, and you can go through the terms of service and agree.